tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS student guide - Azure security privacy and compliance.md

 *Ensuring protection*

-Describe how you would secure each Azure resource from internal and external attacks
+Describe how you would secure each Azure resource from internal and external attacks:

 1. Ensure that admin credentials are sufficiently protected and monitored?